Alexander14454/Cloud-Computing---Final-/README.md

 <img src="https://github.com/Alexander14454/Cloud-Computing-Final/blob/main/Images/Cloud%20Architecture.png">
 Architecture is the art of and science of design that goes into creating a structure like a building.
-In the world of IT infastructure it is needed to create a well design system that implements your business function and business goals.
-AWS Well-Architected Framework is a system designed so that users follow the best business and technical practices when designing an IT infastructure.
+In the world of IT infastructure it is needed to create a well designed system that implements your business function and business goals.
+AWS Well-Architected Framework is a system designed so that users follow the best business and technical practices when designing an IT infrastructure.
 The main pillars of cloud architecture are Operational Excellence, Security, Reliability, Performance, Cost Optimization and Sustainability.

 1. Operational Excellence Pillar: Focuses on running and monitoring systems, and continually improving processes and procedures.

-2. Security Pillar: Focuses on protecting information systems and private data, like managing user permission, establishing controls to detect security events.
+2. Security Pillar: Focuses on protecting information systems and private data, like managing user permissions and establishing controls to detect security events.

 3. Reliability Pillar: Focues on workloads performing their intended functions and how to recover quickly from failure, designing system that have fault tolorance, and distrubition of tasks.

-4. Performance Efficiency Pillar: Focuses on structured allocation of IT and computing resources, selection resource types and sizes optomized for certain work loads.
+4. Performance Efficiency Pillar: Focuses on structured allocation of IT and computing resources, selecting resource types and sizes optomized for certain work loads.

 5. Cost Optimization Pillar: Focuses on avoiding unnecessary costs, selecting resources at of the right type and quantity.